E-Connect - Child Care Services

 - Follow health, safety and nutrition practices

 This program meets “Year One” technical studies coursework required to obtain the Early Childhood Education associate degree and allows for seamless opportunities for degree completion.
-It also meets the requirements for the Wisconsin Professional Credential for Preschool Teachers when combined with the ECE: Preschool Credential capstone course and commission process.

 Learn by doing.

-Students of this program will be eligible for the T.E.A.C.H.
+Students of this program may be eligible for the T.E.A.C.H.
 Early Childhood WISCONSIN scholarship.
 T.E.A.C.H.
 Early Childhood® WISCONSIN provides higher education scholarships to professionals who work in regulated early childhood and school age care settings seeking approved credit-based education, such as the Early Childhood Education associate degree.

 Online & Face-to-Face Courses